cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 This section provides a package level description of the architecture.
 It, where applicable, also includes description of the actual APIs.

+**TODO: The details will be filled in as it is being developed.**

 cmd
 """

-**TODO**
+The cmd package does not define new types, functions or methods.
+It is a user of the ethermint library.
+It integrates all other packages into a coherent application.

 cli
 """

 The CLI package holds all the commands and flags.
-It allows me to create a new cli without having to write my own flags.
-I can construct it myself, but there is a constructor which returns the default cli object that a developer can just use.
+It allows a developer to create a new cli without having to write his own flags.
+It exposes the features described above.

 ethermint